Email FacebookTwitterMenu burgerClose thin

 Those are just the on-market options, though.
 It’s often possible to buy plots of land that aren’t listed for sale.
 Even if a plot of land isn’t “on the market,” the owner of the land may still be interested in finding a buyer if the price is right.
 Keep your ears open for situations like these.
 You may end up with land you didn’t even know was available.

 Confused about what to look for when buying land to build on?
-You’ll need to find an area where zoning laws won’t keep you from buying land for the investment property or home you want to build.
+For starters, you’ll need to find an area where zoning laws won’t keep you from buying land for the investment property or home you want to build.
 Zoning rules set restrictions concerning things like the size of buildings and the kinds of businesses or residences that can be built.

 While it’s possible to buy a house or a plot of land without the help of a real estate agent or broker, it can help to have someone on your side who specializes in working with vacant lots.
-A real estate professional can hold your hand through the entire process and help minimize hiccups.
+A real estate professional can assist throughout the process and minimize any hiccups.
 If you’re opposed to using an agent, it’s still smart to find a real estate attorney who can address your legal concerns.

 Getting a Land Mortgage